stackmutt/whoisd/README.md

 - "TLDs" - a list of TLDs which accepted by Whois Daemon for specified fields
 - "Fields" - a list of fields from "01" to last number "nn" in ascending order
-- "key" - the label for the field (preinstalled config file has keys according to ICANN requirements)
+- "key" - a label for the field (preinstalled config file has keys according to ICANN requirements)
-- "value" - use it if the field has prearranged value (not use any field from the database)
+- "value" - use it if the field has constant value (not defined field from the database)
-- "name" - the name of the field in the database, if the field is not prearranged ("value" is not defined)
+- "name" - a name of the field in a database, if the field has not constant value ("value" is not defined)
-- "related" - the name of the field in the database through which the request for
+- "related" - a name of the field in a database through which a request for

 ```json
 [